srirvali33/yoga_automation_cucumber/README.md

 2) Created a jenkins project and pulled the code from the git hub and ran those test scenarios, which includes testing whether all links working and messages are being generated or not.

-3) Used both 'chrome' and 'firefox' browsers to check all functionalities.
+3) Used both 'chrome' and 'firefox' browsers to check all functionalities (cross browser testing).

 4) Ran bulid multiple times to check the stability of application.